sjmariogolf/petecoin/README.md

 ![Petecoin] (http://i60.tinypic.com/2i9t5kw.jpg)

-## Wow!
+## Back Yard Talk
 ![Bob] (http://i58.tinypic.com/1239phw.jpg)
-### This looks JUST like that other coin...You know...
+### {Bob} --  Wow!
+This looks JUST like that other coin...You know...
-## No Shibe!
+## {Petey} -- No Shibe!
 ### I found ONE mining in my back yard.
 ![Petey] (http://i60.tinypic.com/30907s2.jpg)
-#### These shiny things are totally tastless.
+#### These shiny things are totally tasteless.
 You'd be wasting your time, not to mention your toenails digging ANY of these up from this WORTHLESS hard ground!